tmdh/laravel-kit/README.md

 brew install laravel-kit
 ```

 Or, download zip or dmg formats from the [Releases](https://github.com/tmdh/laravel-kit/releases/latest) page.
+Note that the dmg release is not code signed.
+[Installation instructions for dmg](https://github.com/tmdh/laravel-kit/issues/40#issuecomment-1085726076)

 ### Ubuntu and other derivatives